strogo/ithaca/_posts/2010-07-29-ruby-dynamic-includes.md

 does mean, however, that *all* instances of this class share the same `include`.
 But the response I got also showed me another way.

-## Let each instance do its own thing
+## Second solution: let each instance do its own thing

 In my case, all instances should work together.
 Either they all do a dry run only, or they all do it for real.
 But sometimes, you will want more